DeepLearningDTU/Deep-Learning-with-PyTorch-1weekcourse/README.md

 This repository borrows heavily from previous works, in particular:

-* [02456 Deep Learning](https://github.com/DeepLearningDTU/02456-deep-learning-with-PyTorch) - Annual course in Deep Learning for postgraduates.
+* [02456 Deep Learning](https://github.com/DeepLearningDTU/02456-deep-learning-with-PyTorch) - Fall course in Deep Learning for postgraduates.

 * [2015 DTU Summerschool in Deep Learning](https://github.com/DeepLearningDTU/Summerschool_2015/tree/master/day1-NN).
 A PhD summerschool that was held at DTU in 2015.
 Exercises both in **numpy** and **Theano**.